ipwgml/satrain/docs/getting_started.md

 # Getting started

-This section describes how to get started with the IPWG SPR benchmark dataset.

-While all data is currently hosted [here](https://rain.atmos.colostate.edu/gprof_nn/ipwgml/) and can be downloaded and used completely independently, the ``ipwgml`` Python package provides functionality to make assessing and using the data easier.
+The ipwgml Python package simplifies accessing and using the Satellite Precipitation Retrieval (SPR) benchmark dataset.
+While the full dataset can be downloaded from [here](https://rain.atmos.colostate.edu/gprof_nn/ipwgml/), the recommended way to obtain the data is through the ``ipwgml`` package.

 ## Installing the ``ipwgml`` package

-The currently recommended way to install the package from the GitHub repository:
+To install the latest version of ipwgml, use the following command:

 ```
 pip install ipwgml[complete]@git+https://github.com/simonpf/ipwgml